Entropy Bounds for Grammar-Based Tree Compressors: Tree straight-line programs and compression of binary trees

 \subsection{Binary coding of TSLPs in normal form}

 In this section we fix a binary encoding for normal form TSLPs.
-This encoding is similar to the one for SLPs \cite{KiYa00} and DAGs \cite{ZhangYK14}.
+This encoding is similar to the one for TSLPs producing unlabeled binary trees \cite{HuckeL17} (which in turn is based on the encoding for SLPs from \cite{KiYa00} and the encoding of DAGs from \cite{ZhangYK14}).
 Let $\G = (V,A_0,r)$ be a TSLP in normal form with $m = |V| = |\G|$ nonterminals.
 We define the type $\type(A_i) \in \{0,1,2,3\}$ of a nonterminal $A_i \in V$ as follows:

 We define the binary word $B(\G) = w_0 w_1 w_2 w_3 w_4$, where the words $w_i \in \{0,1\}^+$, $0\le i \le 4$, are defined as follows: \begin{itemize} \item $w_0 = 0^{m-1}1$ \item $w_1 = a_0 b_0 a_1 b_1 \cdots a_{m-1} b_{m-1}$, where $a_j b_j$ is the 2-bit binary encoding of $\type(A_j)$.
 Note that $|w_1| = 2m$. \item Let $\rho_{\G} = A_1 u_1 A_2 u_2 \cdots A_{m-1} u_{m-1}$ with $u_i \in (\Sigma \cup \{ A_1, A_2,\ldots, A_i \})^*$.
 Then $w_2 = 1 0^{|u_1|} 1 0^{|u_2|} \cdots 1 0^{|u_{m-1}|}$.
-Note that $|w_2| = m$. \item For $1\le i \le m-1$ let $k_i = |\rho_{\G}|_{A_i} \geq 1$ be the number of occurrences of the nonterminal $A_i$ in the word $\rho_{\G}$.
+Note that $|w_2| = 2m$. \item For $1\le i \le m-1$ let $k_i = |\rho_{\G}|_{A_i} \geq 1$ be the number of occurrences of the nonterminal $A_i$ in the word $\rho_{\G}$.
 Moreover, fix a total ordering on $\Sigma$.
 For $1 \leq i \leq \sigma$, let $a_i$ denote the $i^{th}$ symbol in $\Sigma$ according to this ordering and let $l_i = |\rho_{\G}|_{a_i} \geq 0$ be the number of occurences of the symbol $a_i$ in the word $\rho_{\G}$.
 Then $w_3 = 0^{k_1-1} 1 0^{k_2-1} 1 \cdots 0^{k_{m-1}-1} 1 0^{l_1}1 0^{l_2}1 \cdots 0^{l_{\sigma}}1 $.
-Note that $|w_3| = m + \sigma$. \item The word $w_4$ encodes the word $\omega_{\G}$ using the well-known enumerative encoding \cite{Cover73}.
+Note that $|w_3| = 2m + \sigma$. \item The word $w_4$ encodes the word $\omega_{\G}$ using the well-known enumerative encoding \cite{Cover73}.
 Every nonterminal $A_i$, $1\le i\le m-1$, has $\eta(A_i) := k_i-1$ occurrences in $\omega_{\G}$.
 Every symbol $a_i \in \Sigma$, $1 \leq i \leq \sigma$, has $\eta(a_i) = l_i$ occurences in $\omega_{\G}$.
 Let $S$ be the set of words over the alphabet $\Sigma \cup \{A_1,\ldots,A_{m-1}\}$ with $\eta(a_i)$ occurrences of $a_i \in \Sigma$ ($1 \leq i \leq \sigma$) and $\eta(A_i)$ occurrences of $A_i$ ($1\le i \le m-1$).
 Hence,

 Let $v_0, v_1, \ldots, v_{|S|-1}$ be the lexicographic enumeration of the words from $S$ with respect to the alphabet order $a_1, \dots, a_{\sigma}, A_1,\ldots,A_{m-1}$.
 Then $w_4$ is the binary encoding of the unique index $i$ such that $\omega_{\G} = v_i$, where $|w_4| = \lceil \log_2 |S| \rceil$ (leading zeros are added to the binary encoding of $i$ to obtain the length $ \lceil \log_2 |S| \rceil$). \end{itemize}